apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey.md

 |Other                                                                |  7|2.27% |

 The most interesting thing is that there’s nearly 30% of users who do not use Kubernetes and they are not going to move.
-This means we should keep Kubernetes in mind when working on Airflow 2.0.
+This means we should keep other deployment options in mind when working on Airflow 2.0.
 On the other hand, almost 70% of the users either already use Kubernetes or it’s a viable option for them.

 **Do you combine multiple DAGs?**